 - Firearms and their parts – Special license is needed for this production, which our company doesn’t have

-- Tactical weapons, survival gear, work tools, bayonets, machetes, traditional knife-making, concealed assault weapons (cane swords)
+- Tactical weapons, survival gear, work tools, bayonets, machetes, traditional cutlery, concealed assault weapons (fe. cane swords)

 - Jewel grade decorations, precious metal products

-- Restoration of the historical originals – Restoration is a highly specialized area of expertise requiring very specific skills, tools and materials.
+- Restoration of antique weapons – Restoration is a highly specialized area of expertise requiring very specific skills, tools and materials.
 This means that person without the required resources runs a risk of irreparably damaging the item and devalue it as a historical piece.
 So please don’t ask us to repair your grandpa’s sabre or to “polish” a piece you found while cleaning the attic.

 - Torture devices, execution devices and gear for a suspect rituals. – Here we have an ethical problem.
 As stated several times before, our products are made for enjoyment and entertainment of our customers as well as others, not to cause harm or satisfy some deviant urges.